the-strawhecker-group/aim/docs/README.md

 In order to prevent abuse and data leaks, Refresh Tokens must be stored securely.
 In particular, avoid unneeded sharing of Refresh Tokens or storing them in source files/source control.

-If you suspect your Refresh Token has been compromised, contact [Josh Istas](mailto:jistas@thestrawgroup.com) at TSG as soon as possible.
+If you suspect your Refresh Token has been compromised, contact <mailto:AIM@thestrawgroup.com> as soon as possible.
 If abuse is suspected, TSG may disable Refresh Tokens immediately and follow up with the API contact.

 ## Query API

 The Query API is the primary tool provided by the AIM API.
 It provides powerful data analysis across multiple dimensions of the AIM dataset.

-The Query API is comprised of 4 primary components:
+The Query API is comprised of four (4) primary components:
 - `aggregation`
 - `attribute`
 - `metric`